zerothi/fdict/README.md

     FDICT_PATH  = /path/to/fdict/parent
     FDICT_LIBS  = -L$(FDICT_PATH) -lfdict
     FDICT_INC   = -I$(FDICT_PATH)

+Alternatively, one can use pkg-config for obtaining the include flags and libraries.

 For parent programs that uses `fdict` there are 2 ways of knowing which `fdict` version one is using: